 Again, it wasn't so much anything that he'd said or done so far that was giving her cause for concern; that wasn't the problem.
 It was really more about how other people around them reacted to their pairing.
 Perhaps that was really what was making her more nervous than anything else.

-She shook her head to make her hair a little looser while making a determined effort to dismiss her fears as sheer paranoia.
+She shook her head to make her hair a little looser, dismissing her fears as sheer paranoia.
 She wasn't going to let these foolish worries put a damper on her evening.
-Most likely, this gaggle of mother hens in Seeley's life all had varying degrees of crushes on him, and maybe that's why they were so territorial when it came to his dating anyone.
+Most likely, this gaggle of mother hens in Seeley's life all had varying degrees of crushes on him, and that's why they were so territorial when it came to his dating anyone.
 She didn't blame them for that-what woman with eyes on her head wouldn't?
-It actually was kind of cute if you thought about it, all this concern for him.
+It was actually kind of cute if you thought about it, all this concern for him.

-They obviously hadn't seen their "little boy" in action in Afghanistan dressed in full combat gear, wielding a rifle she could barely carry, running door to door as insurgents were taking pot-shots at him and his unit.
+But they obviously hadn't seen their "little boy" in action in Afghanistan dressed in full combat gear, wielding a rifle she could barely carry, running door to door as insurgents took pot-shots at him and his unit.
 Shooting back without hesitation and with incredible accuracy, taking his life into his own hands time and time again, defending the men and women under his command.
 And barely a scratch to show for it.
-No, no boy there at all; one hundred percent grown-up male, as far as she could tell.
+No, no boy there at all; one hundred percent grown-up man, as far as she could tell.

-They didn't need to worry about him, all these women, not one bit.
+They didn't need to worry about him, all these ladies, not one bit.
 Seeley could definitely fend for himself.
-Maybe they just didn't know him as well as she did.

 That was the one thing she knew she could unerringly depend on: fun and good times with Seeley, always.